archisvaze/capstone-1-backend/Readme.md

 - 10:53 am - working on routes for adding question to the quiz
 - 10:57 am - Taking a break

-- 11:30 am - start working on routes for adding question to the quiz
+- 11:40 am - start working on routes for adding question to the quiz
+- 12:30 am - done creating schemas and adding basic routes for teacher, student and quiz Milestone 1 Complete in: 2 hours 50 mins